clulab/habitus-utils/directionality/README.md

 ### Masked language models

 - list of masked language models that you want to be averaged across should be mentioned in MLM_MODELS in `./calc_relation_probabilities.py`
-- You can add the name of any models given in the [list of models](https://huggingface.co/models)produ.
+- You can add the name of any models given in the [list of models](https://huggingface.co/models) by huggingface co.

     e.g.,:
 `MLM_MODELS=["bert-base-uncased","distilbert-base-uncased","bert-large-uncased","bert-base-cased"]`